gitter-badger/kubefaas/environments/jvm/README.md

    docker build -t USER/jvm-env . && docker push USER/jvm-env
 ```

-## Using the image in fission
+## Using the image in kubefaas

-You can add this customized image to fission with "fission env
+You can add this customized image to kubefaas with "kubefaas env
 create":

 ```
-   fission env create --name jvm --image USER/jvm-env
+   kubefaas env create --name jvm --image USER/jvm-env
 ```

 Or, if you already have an environment, you can update its image:

 ```
-   fission env update --name jvm --image USER/jvm-env
+   kubefaas env update --name jvm --image USER/jvm-env
 ```

-After this, fission functions that have the env parameter set to the
+After this, kubefaas functions that have the env parameter set to the
 same environment name as this command will use this environment.

 ## Web Server Framework